PIV Processing

 Click "Run PIV"

 Starts processing.
-Button disabled while running.
+Button disabled while running or if no paths selected.

 Cancel (if needed)